 Alexander gets a dollar from his grandparents last Sunday and suddenly he’s rich!!
 It’s burning a hole in his pocket though.
 A dollar can buy a lot of things!
 What happens to Alexander’s fortune?
 A delightful and hilarious picture book on personal finance for kids. [picture book, ages 4 and up]

-Books for Teaching Kids About Responsibility Honorable Mention
+Books for Teaching Kids About Responsibility Honorable Mentions

 The Boxcar Children by Gertrude Chandler Warner